TheBeerkat/grafana-lgtm-auto-deploy/README.md

 ### Verify the Stack

-Check that all pods are running:
+Check that pods are running:

 ```bash
 kubectl get pods -n monitoring